-Enter a title that is concise, yet descriptive of the primary content and application of the proposed paper.
-SPE has a stated policy against use of commercial trade names, company names, or language that is commercial in tone in the paper title, text or slides.
-Use of such terms will result in careful scrutiny by the programme committee in evaluating paper proposals and the presence of commercialism in the paper or poster may result in it being withdrawn from the conference programme.
+- SPE has a stated policy against use of commercial trade names, company names, or language that is commercial in tone in the paper title, text or slides.
+Use of such terms will result in careful scrutiny by the Programme Committee in evaluating paper proposals and the presence of commercialism in the paper or in the presentation may result in it being withdrawn/removed from the conference programme.

 - The proposed paper or ePoster must contribute to petroleum technology or be of immediate interest to the oil and gas industry, and should contain significant new knowledge or experience in the oil and gas industry.

 - Data in the paper proposal must be technically correct.

 - The proposed paper or ePoster may present information about equipment and tools to be used in exploration and production showing the definite applications and limitations of such equipment and should avoid undue commercialism and extensive use of trade names.

 - The substance of the proposed paper or ePoster must not have been published previously in trade journals or in other professional or technical journals.

 - Your paper proposal could be accepted as a presentation in a technical or knowledge sharing ePoster session.
 The selection is made by the Programme Committee.